-Tutorial to learn how to adjust the White balance in photography, on a camera
+Learn how to adjust the white balance on a camera in photography.

 What is colour temperature?

-To understand this phenomenon it is necessary to know that each source of light has a different colour.
-Thus a candle will produce a yellow-orange light while an electronic flash will produce a blue light.
+To emphasize this phenomenon, it is necessary to know that each source of light has a different colour.
+For instance, a candle will produce yellow-orange light while an electronic flash will produce blue light.

-The light outside changes colour depending on the time of the day and the weather.
-While at the beginning and end of the day with a clear sky the light will often have an orange hue, it will be warm light.
+Besides, the light outside changes colour depending on the time of the day and the weather.
+During the beginning and end of a day with a clear sky, the light will often have an orange hue; thus, it will be termed as warm light.

-In the middle of the day with a cloudy sky the light will have a blue tint, so it will be cold light.
+Similarly, in the middle of a day with a cloudy sky, the light will have a blue tint, and it will be termed as cold light.

-Each source of light therefore has a different colour temperature.
-In order to classify these lights we refer to a colour temperature scale measured in Kelvins (K).
+Each source of light, therefore, has a different colour temperature, and in order to classify these temperatures of light, we refer to a colour temperature scale measured in Kelvin (K).

-The light is made of three colours: red, green, and blue – RGB.
-Depending on the source, one colour will dominates the others.
-These three colours must be balanced for us to get white light.
+Light is composed of three primary colours: red, green, and blue – RGB.
+Depending on the source, one colour will dominate the others; however, these three colours must be balanced in order to produce white light.

-This is why it is necessary to calibrate the White balance in photography.
+That is why it is necessary to calibrate the white balance in photography.

 1. Automatic white balance

-2. The preset White balance in photography settings
+2. The preset settings for white balance in photography

 4. Adjusting the white balance in manual mode

 This setting is valid as long as you are working with the same lighting conditions.
-If these conditions change, you will have to do it again.
+However, if these conditions change, then you will have to do it again.

 Have a nice photoshoot!